Looking to make new friends in Cambridge? Meet friendly locals for relaxed meet-ups, walks, coffee chats and shared interests — one step at a time.

 Take things at your own pace and connect in a way that feels comfortable for you.

-Whether you have just moved to Cambridge or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Cambridge, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: